 Slow Cooker Chicken Tikka Masala

-This Slow Cooker Chicken Tikka Masala boasts a rich and aromatic sauce and tender, juicy chicken.
-Set it and forget it until your house smells amazing!
+This Slow Cooker Chicken Tikka Masala boasts a rich and aromatic sauce, and tender juicy chicken.
+Make four servings for the price of one take out!

 - 1 Tbsp grated fresh ginger $0.11